Milad-diconium/Rect_Over/README.md

 ```

 ## Testing
-There is a sample jupyter notebook script which can also be used as template in order to test the SD.
+There is a sample jupyter notebook script which can also be used as template in order to test the SDK.
 It is located under:
 ```
  tests/overlap_checker.ipynb